Team-D-13/Quanta/_ Pre-Searing/Readme.md

 [Pacifist]          - Cannot attack.

-[Doom X]			- Sends itself to the Graveyard at the end of your Xth upkeep after entering play/gaining this status (after your {Upkeep} effects).
-If a card is given Doom X when it's already Doomed, add X to its remaining Doom count.

-[Harmonize] 		- Activates if the last Magic you cast this turn doesn't share an element with this Magic.

-[Crescendo] 		- Activates if the last Magic you cast this turn shares an element with this Magic.

 ## Quanta Callbacks...

-{Summon}			- Activated when the card enters play.
+{Summon}:    Activated when the card enters play.

-{Death}				- Activated when the card is sent to the graveyard from the field.
+{Death}:     Activated when the card is sent to the graveyard from the field.

-{Damaged}			- Activated when the card takes damage.
+{Damaged}:   Activated when the card takes damage.

-{Attack}			- Activated when the card attacks.
+{Attack}:    Activated when the card attacks.

-{Defend}			- Activated when the card is attacked.
+{Defend}:    Activated when the card is attacked.

-{Battle}			- Activated when the card attacks or is attacked.
+{Battle}:    Activated when the card attacks or is attacked.

-{Upkeep}			- Activated at the start of your turn, with the same timing as your draw and quanta gain.
+{Upkeep}:    Activated at the start of your turn, with the same timing as your draw and quanta gain.

-{Echo}				- Activated at the start of your next turn.
+{Echo}:      Activated at the start of your next turn.

-{Kill}				- Activated when the card destroys a unit through battle or its effect/s.
+{Kill}:      Activated when the card destroys a unit through battle or its effect/s.

-Exert:       Effects with this callback... exert the card.
+Exert:       Effects with this callback...exert the card.
 Cards un-exert at the start of your turn.
 It is wise to remember that attacking also exerts, and that units without [Swift] cannot exert on the turn they are played.